aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-sm-project-template/README.md

 Make sure the pipelines also point to your targeted branch; by default the pipeline is linked to `main` branch events, this is defined in the `constants.py` file under `PIPELINE_BRANCH` variable.

-`constants.py` also contains information about the target accounts you want to use for this repository CI/CD pipeline and the target deployment accounts: **DEV**, **PREPROD** and **PROD**, this information will also be deployed in SSM Parameter in the DEV account for the Deploy App CI/CD pipeline.
+`accounts.json` contains information about the target accounts you want to use for this repository CICD pipeline(s) and the target deployment accounts (DEV/PREPROD/PROD).
+This information will also be deployed in SSM Parameter in the DEV account(s) for each SageMaker Project's Deploy CI/CD pipeline.

+`accounts.json` is created as a list where each entry is a different set of DEV/PREPROD/PROD accounts.
+By default we recommend starting with one entry of DEV/PREPROD/PROD accounts but this can be used to scale the infrastructure to several organizational units/teams.
+The repository will create one parallel CICD pipeline for each entry. (please ensure all new target accounts you add to the list are bootstrapped)

 The pipeline will deploy all stacks and resources to the appropriate accounts.